Are you looking for the best team communication tools for your small business?

 Their GoTo Connect suite provides phone, text, and meetings.
 It allows teams to follow up with leads, offer customer support, and stay in touch with chat and text.

-Pricing: Free trial for some products, for paid plans you’ll have to contact sales.
+Pricing: GoTo Meeting offers a free trial for some products.
+For paid plans, you’ll have to contact sales.

 Frequently Asked Questions (FAQs)

-Below are the answer to some of the most frequently asked questions.
+Below are the answers to some of the most frequently asked questions.

 What communication tools are most effective in working closely with the team?